![]() |

-The simple yet stunning beauty of those majestic trees, Di Gianni’s choice of traditional music, and the play of sun and shadow during autumn days turn the film into a visual and aural symphony.
-The generations of women working together, with the older ones filling the baskets and the younger ones lifting them atop their heads and carrying them off, present a picture of contentment.
+The majestic trees, Di Gianni’s evocative use of traditional music, and the interplay of sun and shadow on autumn days transform the film into a rich visual and auditory experience.
+Scenes of women from different generations working side by side—the elders filling baskets while the younger ones carry them away—create a portrait of harmony and fulfillment.

 I talked with Pennsylvania-based, Calabrese olive oil producer Giuseppe “Pino” Pugliano who co-founded Ciccio's Olives with his wife, Laura.
 Their family farm is located in Vena di Máida, which is located in the province of Catanzaro.
 He told me about the modernization of harvesting olives and how the process has changed since Di Gianni made his film in the late ‘60s.
-He also shared the reasons why the climate of southern Italy is perfect for producing high quality oil and why they avoid treating the trees with herbicides.
-I am so grateful for his insight.
+"They used to hand-pick in the 1960s," he said.
+"Now, we lay nets around the trees.
+So, we kind of shake the tree and the olives fall in the nets and then we fold the nets."
+He also shared the reasons why the climate of southern Italy is perfect for producing high quality oil.
+Olive trees don’t like a lot of rain,” he explained.
+The actually like dry hot weather and it’s the perfect weather in the South because we have the heat, it’s hot during the day, and then cools down a little bit.”

 Watch "Tempo di Raccolta" on YouTube..